FunKey-Project/FunKey-Project.github.io/docs/tutorials/software/gba_bios.md

 ### How to find the BIOS file?

-In order to find the right PS1 BIOS file simply, search google for "**SCPH1001.BIN bios**" and download the file from one of the proposed links.
+In order to find the right PS1 BIOS file simply search google for "**SCPH1001.BIN bios**" and download the file from one of the proposed links.